BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ![Figure 1](./images/Picture1.png "Figure 1")

 The bacterial/archael annotation service available in BV-BRC uses a modular, updated version of RAST that is called the RAST toolkit (RASTtk)<sup>5</sup>, which is depicted above.
 It includes algorithms that were developed by the RAST team<sup>5</sup> and some that were developed by others and incorporated into the overall pipeline (seen in red in the figure above). tRNAscan-SE<sup>6</sup> is used to call the tRNA genes.
 BLASTN<sup>7</sup> is used to identify repeat regions within the genome, and tools by Croucher<sup>8</sup> are used to identify *Streptococcus* repeat regions.
 After repeat regions are identified, Prodigal<sup>9</sup>, followed by Glimmer<sup>10</sup>, are used to call coding sequences (CDS).
 Antimicrobial resistance is projected for a select group of genera based on a Adaboost machine learning<sup>11</sup>, followed by an initial protein annotation event that involves taking every protein called in a genome and using BLAT<sup>12</sup> and BLASTP<sup>13</sup> to identify CDSs that have homology to proteins in specialty databases.
-Possible virulence factors are identified by blasting against a database containing proteins collected from the Virulence Factor Database<sup>14</sup>, Violins<sup>15</sup>, and a special curation effort by the PATRIC team<sup>6</sup>.
-Genes with homology to those identified as being involved in antimicrobial resistance are BLATed against proteins from the Comprehensive Antibiotic Resistance Database<sup>16</sup>, the National Database of Antibiotic Resistant Organisms (NDARO - https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), the Antibiotic Resistance Database (ARDB)<sup>17</sup> and a special curation of relevant proteins by PATRIC curators<sup>18</sup>.
+Possible virulence factors are identified by blasting against a database containing proteins collected from the Virulence Factor Database<sup>14</sup>, Violins<sup>15</sup>, and a special curation effort by the BV-BRC team<sup>6</sup>.
+Genes with homology to those identified as being involved in antimicrobial resistance are BLATed against proteins from the Comprehensive Antibiotic Resistance Database<sup>16</sup>, the National Database of Antibiotic Resistant Organisms (NDARO - https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/), the Antibiotic Resistance Database (ARDB)<sup>17</sup> and a special curation of relevant proteins by BV-BRC curators<sup>18</sup>.
 Genes with homology to transporters are identified by searching against proteins from the Transporter Classification Database (TCDB)<sup>19</sup>, and those similar to genes that have been identified as potential drug targets by comparison to proteins from DrugBank<sup>20</sup> and the Therapeutic Target Database (TTD)<sup>21</sup>.
 Protein families22 are assigned, and then hypotheticals being identified.
 All proteins are then mapped to subsystems<sup>2,3</sup>.
 PubMLST (www.pubmlst.org) is used to assign sequence types, and then PhiSpy<sup>23</sup> is used to find prophages in bacterial genomes.

 Every bacterial or archaeal genome annotated in BV-BRC, either public or private, are annotated with this pipeline, and many of the other services (ex.
 Phylogenetic tree, Genome Alignment, Protein Family Sorter, Comparative Pathway Viewer, Similar Genome Finder) rely of these annotations.
 A recent update is the inclusion of bacteriophage genome annotation pipeline(PHANOTATE)<sup>24,25</sup>, which opens up the same tools to bacteriophage researchers.
 The source code for RASTtk is available on Github (https://github.com/SEEDtk/RASTtk), as is the source code for PHANOTATE (https://github.com/deprekate/PHANOTATE).